Adobe Stock / V. J. Matthew

 Midsummer is when containers can really stand out.
 Perennials in your garden might be on pause, but your pots should be waving the glad hand.
 And if they’re anything less than high prime, you need a little help from an expert.
-Fortunately, Jen Plasky, container garden and seasonal decor specialist at Sam Bridge Nursery & Greenhouses in Greenwich, Connecticut, is fully versed on keeping containers flamboyant.
-With 25 years of experience in the field, container coach Plasky is idea central for keeping your pots perky throughout summer.
+Fortunately, Jen Plasky, the former container garden and seasonal decor specialist at Sam Bridge Nursery & Greenhouses in Greenwich, Connecticut, is fully versed on keeping containers flamboyant.
+With more than 25 years of experience in the field, container coach Plasky is here to help keep your pots perky throughout summer.

-Here are her suggestions for containers that keep chugging along no matter what the weather delivers.
+Here are her suggestions for plant containers that keep chugging along no matter what the weather delivers.

 Some plants perform primarily in spring’s cooler temperatures and then go into a lull when hot weather hits.
 They might be great options early in the season, but they will need changing out if you want to dazzle your friends and neighbors during the sizzle of summer.
 Nemesias, alyssums, pansies, violas, and Cape daisies (osteospermums) like to keep their cool — hot temperatures shut down their bud production.
 Sure, you can cut them back and often enjoy a repeat late-summer show, but when the heat is up, they’ll let you down.